Skip to main content

 People with chronic anxiety may also have depression, pain and fatigue — all side effects that can be soothed by DPT.

-“Weighted blankets give you the sensation of being swaddled or held closely like a baby in its mother’s arms,” explains Lynne Gallagher, LCSW, clinical psychiatry specialist at Geisinger.
-“Maybe that’s why many people find they help them sleep like babies, too.
+“Maybe that’s why many people find the extra weight helps them sleep like babies, too.
 But if you’re having trouble sleeping or still feeling anxious after using a weighted blanket, ask your doctor to help you find a better solution.”

-Weighted blankets aren’t for everyone.
+Weighted blankets aren’t for everyone

 Weighted blankets aren’t recommended for very young children or for adults who are too frail to lift them off their bodies.
 Anyone with claustrophobia, sleep apnea, asthma or very low blood pressure should check with their doctor before trying them.
-And if you have a pet who likes to snuggle under the covers with you, think twice about getting a weighted blanket — that 10% of body weight applies to them, too.

 Next steps: